-All you need to know: June solstice 2017 | EarthSky.org
+All you need to know: June solstice 2019 | EarthSky.org

-The June solstice – your signal to celebrate summer in the Northern Hemisphere and winter in the Southern Hemisphere – happens on June 21, 2017 at 4:24 UTC.
-That’s 11:24 p.m.
-CDT in North America on June 20.
-Translate to your time zone.
+The June solstice – your signal to celebrate summer in the Northern Hemisphere and winter in the Southern Hemisphere – will happen on June 21, 2019, at 15:54 UTC.
+That’s 10:54 a.m.
+CDT in North America on June 21.
+Translate UTC to your time.
 For us in the Northern Hemisphere, this solstice marks the longest day of the year.
 Early dawns.
 Long days.
 Late sunsets.
 Short nights.
 The sun at its height each day, as it crosses the sky.
 Meanwhile, south of the equator, winter begins.

 What is a solstice?
 Ancient cultures knew that the sun’s path across the sky, the length of daylight, and the location of the sunrise and sunset all shifted in a regular way throughout the year.